Database Normalization

 3NF: Third Normal Form

-Third Normal Form (3NF) is the level of database normalization built upon 2NF.
-It eliminates any transitive dependencies in a 2NF table, ensuring that non-prime attributes are transitively dependent only on the primary key.
+Third Normal Form (3NF) is built upon 2NF and eliminates any transitive dependencies in a 2NF table, ensuring that non-prime attributes are transitively dependent only on the primary key.
 For example, let's consider the 2NF job history table we made earlier.

 Job History Table (2NF):